RTL Logo

 “The last few weeks have been feverish.
 We felt the presence of gaps in the blanket of pyroplastic material and hence the surprise of human remains”, added Osanna.

-Pompeii is on the outskirts of Naples and was completely destroyed by the eruption of Vesuvius in 79 AD The site is currently the second most visited tourist attraction in Italy, behind only the Colosseum, which is located in Roma.
+Pompeii is on the outskirts of Naples and was completely destroyed by the eruption of Vesuvius Built in 79 AD, the site is currently the second most visited tourist attraction in Italy, behind only the Colosseum, which is located in Rome.